AEW International Championship: History

-The championship was unveiled by the American professional wrestling promotion All Elite Wrestling (AEW) on the June 8, 2022, episode of Dynamite.
+The professional wrestling championship was unveiled by the American promotion All Elite Wrestling (AEW) on its television program Dynamite on June 8, 2022.
 It was originally established as the AEW All-Atlantic Championship and was created to be a secondary title for the men's division.
-Despite its original name seemingly centering on countries around the Atlantic Ocean, the company announced that the championship "[represented] the AEW fans watching around the world in over 130 countries".
+Despite its original name seemingly centering on countries around the Atlantic Ocean, the company said that the championship represented AEW's fans from around the world.

 The inaugural champion was crowned in a four-way match which was held at the Forbidden Door pay-per-view event on June 26, which was co-produced with the Japanese promotion New Japan Pro-Wrestling (NJPW).
 To determine the competitors in the four-way, six qualifying matches were held.
 Three of these featured wrestlers from AEW with the three winners advancing to the four-way match.
 The other three qualifying matches were held between four wrestlers from NJPW in a single-elimination tournament fashion.
 The winners of NJPW's preliminary qualifiers faced off and the winner of that match advanced to the four-way at Forbidden Door.
 On the AEW side, Pac, Miro, and Malakai Black won their qualifiers; on the NJPW side, Tomohiro Ishii qualified but suffered a legitimate left knee injury and had to be replaced with the runner-up, Clark Connors.
 At Forbidden Door, Pac became the inaugural champion by submitting Connors.